xcart/xcart-docs/_pages/kb_en/payments/braintree/customer.md

 order: 120
 published: true
 ---
-When the PayPal Powered by Braintree Payment is enabled a customer can choose it at checkout to pay the order.
+When the PayPal Powered by Braintree Payment is enabled a customer can choose it at checkout to pay for the order.
 Braintree allows customers to submit the CC data directly on your X-Cart site and this data will be processed securely.

 ![braintree-checkout.png]({{site.baseurl}}/attachments/ref_1H9wRepr/braintree-checkout.png)